In 2022, the cheapest way to buy Filecoin (FIL) in the UK is on a popular cryptocurrency exchange like Coinbase (via its Advanced Trade UI) or Kraken.

 Since FIL isn’t widely supported by major wallets, always double-check that any wallet you’re using supports the token before transferring your assets.

-Thanks for checking out this guide about how to buy Filecoin (FIL) in the UK as cheaply as possible.
+Thanks for checking out this post about buying Filecoin (FIL) in the UK.